lbrydocs/lbry-in-a-box/README.md

 specify which branch to sync lbrynet and lbryum to if you want to test a non master branch.

-Next, run 'bash apply_regetest_patch.sh' which will patch lbryum and lbryum-server to run on regtest network.

 Finally, run 'python integration_testing.py' which will launch all the docker containers and run integration testing.
 Testing takes about 10 minutes currently.